opentok/opentok-android-sdk-samples/Simple-Multiparty/README.md

 ## Adding user interface controls

-The `MainActivity` class shows how you can add user interface controls for the following:
+This sample shows how you can add user interface controls for the following:
 * Turning a publisher's audio stream on and off
 * Swapping the publisher's camera

-The user interface is defined in the com.opentok.android.samples.simple_multiparty package.

-When the user taps the mute button for the publisher, the following method of The `MainActivity` class is invoked:
+When the user taps the enable/disable audio button for the publisher, the following method of The `MainActivity` class is invoked:

 ```java